Gabbumaay/Optimal_Path_finding_by_A-star_Algorithm/README.md

 ## Usage

-1. Kindly follow the Instuctions....
+ Kindly follow the Instuctions....

 1) Download the input file named  "input.txt" in the main.
-2) while executing the code,it takes the input file by file handling.
+2) while executing the code,it takes the input file as an input.

--> file contains following as inputs { no.of.cities, co-ordinates of the respective cities, distances matrix for the cities. }
+// It possess following parameters as inputs { no.of.cities, co-ordinates of the respective cities, distances matrix for the cities.}

 3) you will be prompted whether to go with the HOP path or not Enter 0 / 1